Programme

 in the Manor House, Dawlish.

-A talk about Torquay Pottery by Jeremy Julian
+Torquay Pottery by Jeremy Julian.

 Jeremy Julian from the Torquay Pottery Collectors Society whose aims are to raise the profile and the collecting of the magnificent pots produced by the Torquay and South Devon potters in the second half of the 19th Century through to the late 20th century.
 "Torquay Pottery" has become the generic term covering the numerous potteries that made Art Pottery and later souvenir/household pottery, from around 1860 until the late 20th century, mainly using local sources of red Devon clay.
 These potteries were based within about 5 miles of Torquay, in Devon, but also include a few other West Country potteries which copied the Torquay style.
 They were usually established by craftsmen who had learnt or practised their skills in Torquay.